iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="IotaDID.fromAliasId"></a>

 ### IotaDID.fromAliasId(aliasId, network) ⇒ [<code>IotaDID</code>](#IotaDID)
-Constructs a new `IotaDID` from a hex representation of the tag and the given network name.
+Constructs a new `IotaDID` from a hex representation of an Alias Id and the given network name.

 **Kind**: static method of [<code>IotaDID</code>](#IotaDID)